Amex Gold Vs. Amex Green: Which Card Is Better?

 Comparing benefits & perks

-Both the Amex Gold Card and Amex Green Card offer some perks that can go a long way to offsetting the annual fees on the cards.
-Which perks are more valuable to you could help decide which card is better, in terms of justifying the annual fee.
+The Amex Gold Card and Amex Green Card offer some perks that can go a long way to offset the annual fees on the cards.
+Which perks are more valuable to you could help you decide which card is better in terms of justifying the annual fee.
 (Enrollment is required for select benefits)

 The Amex Gold Card offers:

-• Up to $120 in Uber Cash annually, by adding your Amex Gold Card to your Uber account; receive $10 in Uber Cash every calendar month directly to your Uber account, to be used toward U.S. Uber rides or U.S. Uber Eats orders, across one or more multiple transactions
+• Up to $120 in Uber Cash annually, by adding your Amex Gold Card to your Uber account; receive $10 in Uber Cash every calendar month directly to your Uber account, to be used toward U.S. Uber rides or U.S. Uber Eats orders, across one or more multiple transactions.
+As of 11/8/2024, an Amex Card must be selected as the payment method for your Uber or Uber Eats transaction to redeem the Amex Uber Cash benefit.

-• Up to $120 toward dining annually; receive up to $10 in statement credits each calendar month for purchases in the U.S. with Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar, and select Shake Shack locations
+• Up to $120 toward dining annually; receive up to $10 in statement credits each calendar month for purchases in the U.S. with Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys

 The Amex Gold Card offers an Uber Cash benefit